anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 ## Next steps
 Configure your group, app, and device settings in the Intune for Education portal.
 If you haven't yet done it, go to [express configuration](edu-express-config-settings-windows.md) and set up your school with Microsoft-recommended settings.

 Need help with managing devices?
 [Assign group admins](group-admin-delegate.md) in your school to help you manage device settings.
-You can also [find out more about the full Windows 10 settings mnagement experience](https://docs.microsoft.com/intune/deploy-use/windows-10-policy-settings-in-microsoft-intune) available in Intune.
+You can also [find out more about the full Windows 10 settings management experience](https://docs.microsoft.com/intune/deploy-use/windows-10-policy-settings-in-microsoft-intune) available in Intune.